hamedafra/Lyrics-Widget/README.md

 ```
 - Showing lyrics and artwork of the current plying song in Apple Music, Spotify and iTunes.
 - Fetching lyrics from Musicmatch, Azlyrics and Wikia.
-- Saving lyrics to ID3 tags of local Music library files.
+- Saving lyrics to ID3 tags of local Music files.
 ```
 ScreenShots: